jon-tlmi/media-tags/readme.txt

 [Plugin Homepage](http://www.codehooligans.com/projects/wordpress/media-tags/ "Media-Tags Plugin for WordPress")

 This fork is aimed at making the shortcodes more multi-document-type friendly.
+It's also coding practice and designed only for my own use at the moment.

 Adds an input to the media upload and management screens.
 This input field can be used to "tag" a media file.
 Works with images, documents or anything.